Effective March 23, 2021

 - Tracked Information: Our servers automatically track certain information about you as you use our Site, some of which may contain personal data.
 This information may include the URL that you just came from, which URL you go to next, what browser you are using, which webpages and Services you use, how long you spend on particular webpages, and your IP address.
 Our Site logs track and collect aggregate and sometimes anonymized Site usage data, such as the number of hits and visits to our Site (“Usage Data”).
 This information is used for internal purposes by technical support staff to provide better services to the public and may also be provided to third parties, but the statistics are aggregate and contain no individual personal data.
-We do not ask for, collect or knowingly receive sensitive personal data (except to the extent it exists as part of HR data).
+We do not ask for, collect or knowingly receive sensitive personal data (except to the extent it exists as part of human resources data in the United States).
 To the extent that the aggregate and anonymized Usage Data is obtained from European residents and is not fully de-identified, either we will rely on the legitimate interests of JAMS in collecting such data to provide a better Site experience, or we will ask for your express consent.

 How We Use and/or Disclose the Information

 We may use personal data that you provide to us deliver effective case management, or to maintain, customize and add new resources and Services that may benefit you, and to allow communication and interaction between you and JAMS, and between JAMS, parties to proceedings, Neutrals and JAMS associates/employees.
 It is important to emphasize that JAMS never sells your personal information or data to third parties.
 In addition, we will share the personal data we collect from you under the following circumstances: